 Just remember that it’s likely to take years before you turn your first profit, and money will be tight at first.
-So think about starting small (you can always scale up) and choose your business partners wisely, because they’ll be around for a good while.
+So think about starting small (with a strategy to scale up) and choose your business partners wisely, because they’ll be around for a good while.

 You know what they say: “location, location, location”.
 Well, as it turns out, that’s not always the case.
-The location you choose for your establishment will depend on the a number of factors, and unless you’re relying heavily on foot-traffic, you don’t necessarily need to be in the hottest new retail location.
+The location you choose for your establishment will depend on several factors, and unless you’re relying heavily on foot traffic, you don’t necessarily need to be in the hottest new retail location.